DataWraith/notelog/src/mcp/server_instructions.md

+# NoteLog

 This server allows you to record Markdown notes with tags.

+## Creating Notes

-Use the add_note tool to create new notes in order to capture the user's thoughts, todos, accomplishments or summarize the conversation history.
-The user may ask you to "/log <note content> with tags foo bar" or similar.
+Use the `add_note` tool to create new notes in order to capture the user's thoughts, todos, accomplishments, etc. or summarize the conversation history.

+- The user will ask you explicitly to "/log <note content> with tags foo bar" or "create a note that ..." or 'Add a notelog: "..."'.
+- You can also offer to save summaries of, or insights from, the current conversation when appropriate (e.g. when a decision is reached or some task is accomplished).

+If the user does not supply verbatim note content in quotation marks, give them a preview of the content you want to add as a note and have them confirm it before invoking `add_note`.

+### Title

+1. If the note is short, omit the title
+2. Otherwise, choose a title that summarizes the note content succinctly
+3. Avoid characters that are invalid in filenames (':', '?', etc.).

+### Tags

-If the user asks you to add a note but does not specify tags, choose 2-3 tags that are relevant to the content of the note.
+- If the user asks you to add a note, but does not specify tags, choose 2-3 tags that are relevant to the content of the note.

-IMPORTANT: Do not embellish the user-provided note content with further details or commentary when not instructed to do so.
+- Prefer tags that don't already appear in the note content as words.